asif-mahmud/lightdm-qt5-swallowed/README.md

 * lastUser - last user logged in.
 * username_lastSession - last session the user of username logged in.

+## Update version 1.2.0

+* Dragging of the login form is fixed
+* Version number added

 ## Update
 Now login form can be dragged to any suitable position.